seanhayes13/main/java/fileCabinet/readme.md

 Starting with the FileCabinet, each element has a collection (with Java I used ArrayList) of the next level down:

 * FileCabinet has a list of Drawer objects
-* Each Drawer object has a list of Page objects
+* Each Drawer object has two lists: one of Folder and one of Pages
 * Each Page object has a list of Node objects
-* Each ForeignKeyList also has a list of Node objects to point to other Page objects
+* Each ForeignKeyList has a list of ForeignLinks to point to other Page objects

 [ForeignKeyList](fkl.md) | [Working with JSON](xml.md) | [What's Working?](whatworks.md) | [Commands](commands.md)